REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Veiny meadow rue Thalictrum venulosum C

-Black medick Medicago lupulina F
+Black medick Medicago lupulina FM

 Swamp milkweed Asclepias incarnata C

-Common milkweed Asclepias syriaca silkweed
+Common milkweed Asclepias syriaca silkweed M

 Wild mint Mentha arvensis field mint C